12 Clever Back to School Hacks Using Dollar Tree Items

 6. Add bling to school lockers on the cheap.

-Dollar Tree has A LOT of great items for decorating school lockers: mirrors, dry-erase boards, glam fur (locker carpet), washi tape for decorating, picture frames, colorful pencil cups, magnets, double-sided signs, and MORE!
+Dollar Tree has A LOT of great items for decorating school lockers: mirrors, dry-erase boards, and chalkboards are just a handful of items they have online, but in-store you may be able to score glam fur (locker carpet), washi tape for decorating, picture frames, colorful pencil cups, magnets, double-sided signs, and MORE!

 7. Get student planners for just a buck!

 If you’ve ever had a child lose their $30 student planner during the first month of school 🙋, you may be glad to find these colorful and practical student planners for just $1 each!
 Score!